Microtel Innovation’s solutions for efficient GTP offloading

 Fig. 2 Inner IP in GTP frame (User IP=IP packet sent by the phone)

-This technique can be effectively used in many Use Cases, represented in the table below.
+This technique can be effectively used in various use cases, represented in the table below.

 USE CASE How Notes